disrpt/sharedtask2023/data/ita.pdtb.luna/README.md

 The predicted label (the last column) for each instance has been truncated at Level-2.
 For instance, the predicted label for the sense label “Expansion.Restatement.Equivalence” would be “Expansion.Restatement”.
 However, we keep the original label in the third-to-last column called “orig_label”, which matches the directionality information provided in the “dir” column.

+## DISRPT 2023 shared task information

+This corpus is a new addition for the 2023 shared task.
+The dialogs are split into training ( section 02) and development ( section 01).
+A test set will be made available during the evaluation step of the shared task.

+Tokenization, sentence segmentation, POS tagging and syntactic dependency parses are made available using Stanza.

 ## References